Work with MSF abroad (International staff)

 SKILLS / COMPETENCIES

 MSF field workers live and work together.
-The hours are long and the living conditions are sometimes basic, with little privacy.
 Field workers need to be tolerant and flexible and possess solid interpersonal skills.
-The ability and willingness to interact with people of all nationalities and cultures are critical.
+The ability and willingness to interact with people of all nationalities and cultures is critical.

 Situations can change quickly in the field, and job descriptions must change accordingly.
-Team composition and working environments may also change during projects.
-Flexibility and adaptability are critical to one’s success in an MSF project..
+Team composition and working environments may also change during missions.
+Flexibility and adaptability are critical in successfully completing tasks in an MSF project.

-The environment where MSF works in is often chaotic and volatile and the people we are trying to help may have seemingly overwhelming needs.
+The environment of an MSF project is often chaotic and volatile and the people we are trying to help may have seemingly overwhelming needs.
 Even in more stable areas, heavy workloads and a high pressure to respond may be stressful.
-Field workers must be able to cope with being away from home and family for an extended period in a difficult and unpredictable environment.
+Field workers must be able to cope with being away from home and family for an extended period of time or are provided mental health services by MSF.